turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 If you have made any errors, the compiler should give you a detailed explanation.
 Since you've copied and pasted everything from this tutorial, it's probably just typos.

-You can also see the complete code for this tutorial on branch [feat/marketplace](https://github.com/hdriqi/NFT/tree/feat/marketplace).
+You can also see the complete code for this tutorial on the following branch: [feat/marketplace](https://github.com/hdriqi/NFT/tree/feat/marketplace).

 ## Deploying and using the contract

-We can use the NEAR CLI to deploy this contract, and to test that it's working.
+We can use the NEAR CLI to deploy this contract and to test that it's working.
 Run this command to deploy the contract you just built:

 ```
 near dev-deploy out/main.wasm